understanding-the-connected-home/book/present.md

 And yet, it's not the most elegant interface going forward: It can feel like a bit of a kludge.
 IoT has the potential to move us beyond this black mirror and enable the next level of augmentation.

-[^1]: Thanks to Ame Elliot for the example of the Toyota Prius teaching users about energy consumption and how that changed their driving behavior: [https://simplysecure.org/blog/lessons-from-architecture-school-3](https://simplysecure.org/blog/lessons-from-architecture-school-3)
+[^1]: Thanks to Ame Elliot for the example of the Toyota Prius teaching users about energy consumption and how that changed their driving behavior: [simplysecure.org/blog/lessons-from-architecture-school-3](https://simplysecure.org/blog/lessons-from-architecture-school-3)
 [^2]: _Toyota Prius dashboard.
-By It's Our City: https://www.flickr.com/photos/its_our_city/2838668732, licensed CC BY 2.0: https://creativecommons.org/licenses/by/2.0._
+By It's Our City: [flickr.com/photos/its_our_city/2838668732](https://www.flickr.com/photos/its_our_city/2838668732), licensed CC BY 2.0: [creativecommons.org/licenses/by/2.0](https://creativecommons.org/licenses/by/2.0)._
-[^3]: Depending on how you slice and dice the data, current estimates of global smartphone usage range somewhere between 2bn ([statista](http://www.statista.com/statistics/330695/number-of-smartphone-users-worldwide/)) and 2.4bn ([GSMA](http://www.gsma.com/mobilefordevelopment/programmes/connected-society)) smart phone users globally, with projections of around 6bn by 2020 ([Ericsson](http://www.ericsson.com/ericsson-mobility-report)).
+[^3]: Depending on how you slice and dice the data, current estimates of global smartphone usage range somewhere between 2bn estimated by statista ([statista.com/statistics/330695/number-of-smartphone-users-worldwide/](http://www.statista.com/statistics/330695/number-of-smartphone-users-worldwide/)) and 2.4bn by GSMA ([gsma.com/mobilefordevelopment/programmes/connected-society](http://www.gsma.com/mobilefordevelopment/programmes/connected-society)) smart phone users globally, with projections of around 6bn by 2020 from Ericsson ([ericsson.com/ericsson-mobility-report](http://www.ericsson.com/ericsson-mobility-report)).